Caledon, County Tyrone

-Caledon (/ˈkælᵻdᵻn/) is a small village and townland (of 232 acres) in County Tyrone, Northern Ireland.
-It is in the Clogher Valley on the banks of the River Blackwater, 10 km from Armagh.
-It lies in the southeast of Tyrone and near the borders of County Armagh and County Monaghan.
-It is situated in the historic barony of Dungannon Lower and the civil parish of Aghaloo.
+Caledon (/ˈkælᵻdᵻn/) is a small village in County Tyrone, Northern Ireland.
+It is in the Clogher Valley on the banks of the River Blackwater, 10 km west of Armagh, near the border with the Republic of Ireland.
 In the 2021 Census it had a population of 522 people.
 It is a designated conservation area.
-It was historically known as Kinnaird.
-(Irish: Cionn Aird, meaning "head/top of the height or hill".)
+Caledon was originally called Kinaird, until renamed in 1779 after Caledon House.

 History

-The old settlement of Kinard was burned in 1608 by the forces of Sir Cahir O'Doherty during O'Doherty's Rebellion.
-Sir Henry Óg O'Neill, the main local landowner, was killed by the rebels.
+The village was the site of a castle of the O'Neills of Kinard, a Gaelic clan.
+During the Nine Years' War (1594–1603), this small branch of the O'Neills served on the side of the Crown.
+They were rewarded by having their land at Kinard granted to them directly by the Crown, outside of Tyrone's overlordship.
+In 1608, the castle and settlement of Kinard were burned by the forces of Sir Cahir O'Doherty, during O'Doherty's Rebellion.
+Sir Henry Óg O'Neill and his son Turlough McHenry O'Neill were killed by the rebels.

+During the early 17th century Plantation of Ulster, the area was colonized by settlers from Britain.
+Felim O'Neill of Kinard, son of Turlough McHenry, was the main leader of the Irish Rebellion of 1641.

 In 1967 the Gildernew family, began a protest about discrimination in housing allocation by 'squatting' (illegally occupying) in a house in Caledon.
 The house had been allocated by Dungannon Rural District Council to a 19-year-old unmarried Ulster Protestant woman, Emily Beattie, who was the secretary of a local Ulster Unionist Party politician.
 Beattie was given the house ahead of older married Catholic families with children.
 The protesters were evicted by officers of the Royal Ulster Constabulary, one of whom was Beattie's brother.
 The next day, the annual conference of the Nationalist Party unanimously approved of the protest action by Currie.